Here are my tips and techniques to help guide you to a healthful life.

 Cooking techniques for optimal health.

-Knowing how to use these four methods can create endless options for meal planning.
+Knowing how to use these methods can create endless options for meal planning.

 Practice one method of cooking at a time.
 I suggest starting with steaming.
 It’s easy and steaming can create a quick and healthy side dish.
 Once you are confident with steaming try the other methods.